A. Carley Palmer

 • Counseled CEO of investment company regarding securities-fraud investigation conducted by the U.S. Attorney’s Office for the Central District of California (CDCA).

-• Partnered with ACLU to advise healthcare provider on best practices to mitigate risks associated with politically motivated criminal investigations and prosecutions.
+• Partnered with ACLU to advise healthcare provider regarding politically motivated criminal investigations and prosecutions.
+Secured California Governor’s denial of another state’s request to extradite healthcare provider on politically motivated criminal charges.

 As a Federal Prosecutor